juanpatriciodoyle/veribank/README.md

 *See [Challenge](src/main/resources/Challenge.md) for the details of the tasks.*

-Backend of bank simple project
+Backend of bank simple project.

-#HashMap used as a db:
+HashMap used as a db:

 ####·Francisco